g-hanwen/PasteWithoutLineBreaks/README.md

 Check the platform-specific notes for [the](https://github.com/golang-design/clipboard) [dependencies](https://github.com/getlantern/systray).

+The systray package needs CGO, and I don't have a macOS machine, so please build it yourself if you are using macOS.

 If you want the app icon, you need to install [goversioninfo](https://github.com/josephspurrier/goversioninfo).
 If not so, remove the first line in `main.go`.